How a Compass Is Made: Full Step-by-Step Guide

 What Are Compasses Made Of?

 The materials used to make a compass play a significant role in its functionality and durability.
+If you're curious about the different types of compasses, check out our article on compass types.
 The compass needle is traditionally made of iron, but modern compasses may use other materials, including stainless steel or alloys that enhance magnetic properties.
 The choice of material for the needle is crucial because it needs to be lightweight yet strong enough to respond to magnetic fields.

 The compass housing is typically crafted from durable materials such as plastic, aluminum, or brass.
 These materials provide protection for the internal components while also being lightweight and easy to handle.
 Some high-end compasses may even feature glass or sapphire crystals to protect the dial while maintaining clarity.